 Cost of spectrum.
 Licensed spectrum could be expensive.
 For example, operators spent upwards of 40 BUSD for AWS3 spectrum licenses.
 Since spectrum is expensive, it is important to squeeze maximum utility from it.
 One strategy is to use inexpensive unlicensed or lightly licensed spectrum for FWA such as CBRS and 5 GHz spectrum.
-Another strategy is to use mmWave bands for capacity. mmWave band offer large amount of spectrum for relatively lower costs.
+Another strategy is to use mmWave bands (28 GHz, 24 GHz, 37 GHz, 39 GHz etc) for capacity.
+37 GHz mmWave also mmWave band offer large amount of spectrum for relatively lower costs.